GiselleBeltran/multimediaProj4/README.md

 Then, the user will have to run the html documentation along with the CSS and JS files with it.

-Lastly, the user should be able to conver the IP address into 'LONGITUDE' & 'LATITUDE' coordinates.
+Lastly, the user should be able to convert the IP address into 'LONGITUDE' & 'LATITUDE' coordinates.

 Promptly inputting them into the webpage that then "magically" marks the network 'path'.